stickperson/wordclock/code/python/README.md

+:construction: **Under Construction** :construction:

 ## Introduction
-This code is broken up into several components in order to keep things modular (composition over inheritance).
+This code is broken up into several components in order to keep things modular.

 The `displays` directory contains files for displaying the state of the clock.
 Currently, there is support for the APA102 led strip and displaying to the console.
 The `ConsoleDisplay` is helpful for development.
 If you would like to use another chipset, you can implement your own display class.